nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * NAME field is case-sensitive.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-The NAME specified must appear in the currently displayed list of Members in order for it to be valid.
+The NAME specified must appear in the currently displayed list of members in order for it to be valid.
 </div>

 Examples: